 This could be about the outcome/management of a gambling transaction or about the manner in which a licence holder conducts its business.
 This relates to three objectives:

 Complaints are often about things like bonus offers, ID verification, account closure, withheld winnings and technical issues.
-Regardless of the issue, if your complaint cannot be resolved, it will become a dispute which can then be escalated to an Alternative Dispute Resolution provider – more of this later.
+Regardless of the issue, if your complaint cannot be resolved, it will become a dispute which can then be escalated to an Alternative Dispute Resolution provider.
 First of all, you’ll need to know if you’ve got grounds.

 It’s very important to determine if you’ve actually got grounds to make a complaint before starting the process.
 This will save you time, hassle and possibly even money further down the line.
 The most obvious way is to thoroughly analyse the terms and conditions relating to your problem.